christosdamianidis99/SimpleBookCatalog/README.md

 - **Razor Components**: For creating reusable components.
 - **Entity Framework Core**: Object-relational mapper (ORM) for database access.
 - **SQLite / SQL Server (or other DB)**: Database to store book information (you can specify which DB you're using).

+## **Unique Features**

+- **Custom Generic Sorting Object**: A flexible, reusable sorting mechanism for every entity-related form.
+This eliminates the need to manually write sorting logic for each form, reducing code duplication and simplifying maintenance.

+- **Dynamic Form Generation**: A powerful custom generic object dynamically generates forms based on entity attributes.
+Instead of manually defining each form field, this object reads the entity's properties and creates the necessary form components.
+This approach significantly reduces the amount of code required to manage forms, making it easier to scale and maintain.